Synopsis

 - Prompts for an organization (or creates one, which generates a seed phrase).

-- Encrypts every value in your
+- Asks you to confirm, then encrypts every value in your

 .env and uploads the ciphertext.